astropy/astropy/docs/fits/users_guide/users_unfamiliar.rst

 different cells.

 A variable length array table can have one or more fields (columns) which are variable length.
 The rest of the fields (columns) in the same table can still be regular, fixed-length ones.
-PyFITS will automatically detect what kind of field it is during reading; no special action is needed from the user.
+Astropy will automatically detect what kind of field it is during reading; no special action is needed from the user.
 The data type specification (i.e. the value of the TFORM keyword) uses an extra letter 'P' and the format is

 .. parsed-literal::